Calsign/APDE/README.md

 In addition to the above unimplemented features, I plan to add the following at some point in the future (some more distant than others!):

- - Support for contributed libraries, this includes a library manager and a pre-dexer for the library JARs
  - Tools (like the Color Selector), possibly even contributed tools
  - Internal Documentation
  - Building sketches for release (needs custom key signing)